Cellnex: History

-IPO
+IPO and European expansion

 Cellnex Telecom is the name which the company Abertis Telecom was renamed to prepare for its IPO.
 The company, a subsidiary of the Abertis company, officially changed its name on 1 April 2015, after being approved at the shareholders' meeting that took place on 23 March 2015.
 On 24 April it was made public that the company would debut on the stock market on 7 May that year, at a price that would range between 12 and 14 euros per share, estimating a market capitalization between 2.8 and 3.2 billion euros.
+The company shares opened at €15.50 ont heir first day of trading.